nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format `deassign id/ID [dsi/DATE_AND_SLOT_INDEX]…​`

-- The 'ID' can be either a patient id or nurse id.
+- The 'ID' can belong to either a patient or a nurse.
 - The deassign command can have any number of date and slot index (including 0).
-- If it is a **patient id and no date and slot index** indicated, it will deassign all the date slots of the patient from the respective nurse.
+- If it is a **patient id and no date and slot index is** indicated, it will deassign all the date slots of the patient from the respective nurse.
-- If it is a **patient id and date and slot index** indicated, it will deassign the specific date slots (with the date and slot index indicated) of the patient from the respective nurse.
+- If it is a **patient id and date and slot index is** indicated, it will deassign the specific date slots (with the date and slot index indicated) of the patient from the respective nurse.
-- If it is a **nurse id and no date and slot index** indicated, it will deassign all the homevisits of the nurse and the respective patient's date slot will change `not assigned` status.
+- If it is a **nurse id and no date and slot index is** indicated, it will deassign **all** the homevisits of the nurse and the respective patient's date slot will change to `not assigned` status.
-- If it is a **nurse id and no date and slot index** indicated, it will deassign the specific homevisits of the nurse (with the date and slot index indicated) and the respective patient's date slot will change `not assigned` status.
+- If it is a **nurse id and date and slot index is** indicated, it will deassign the specified homevisits of the nurse (with the date and slot index indicated) and the respective patient's date slot will change to `not assigned` status.

 Examples: